marcthurley/sharpSAT/README.md

 Building
 =========

+It suffices to run the bash script:

+`setupdev.sh`

-It suffices to change to the ./Release subdirectory and run
+Then change into the subdirectory "./build/Release/" and run:

-make
+`make`

 NOTE: